rnpbr/opennetworking-docs/docs/en/Laboratórios/ospf-lab/index.md

 ## **4. Monitoring**

-To monitor the network and devices, you can use tools like edgeshark for packet analysis or SNMP monitoring tools.
+To monitor the network and devices, you can use tools such as edgeshark for packet analysis or SNMP monitoring tools.

 - **edgeshark**: Capture and analyze network traffic for troubleshooting and performance monitoring.
 - **SNMP Monitoring**: Use SNMP-compatible tools to monitor network performance and health metrics.